 The Network Operations Control Centre (NOCC) is the hub of the GRN, where BAI controls and monitors the network, activates individual services, locates faults and restores services.
 Support for users is available through a helpdesk operating 24 hours a day, seven days a week.
-The network currently involves BAI managing over 200 sites, which handle on average some 35,000 voice calls and over 100,000 data calls daily.
+The network currently involves BAI managing 194 sites, which handle on average some 35,000 voice calls and over 100,000 data calls daily.
 Typically, the NOCC will see more than 35,000 system alarms ('events') per day, of which about 750 are critical alarms.
-In addition, some 3,000 events are logged per day from the IP/MPLS overlay network.
-We handle approx 100 requests for changes to terminal information and averaging over 150 changes to the boarder network every month.
+In addition, some 3,000 events are logged per day from the IP/ MPLS overlay network.
+Around 1,400 individual requests for change to the agency terminal population have been handled since early 2015.

 The main challenge we face is the availability of communications when we need it.
 BAI have done a fantastic job in running the GRN for all the agencies in NSW.
 Their relationship with the customer has been second to none.
 Their dedicated relationship managers means we can feedback information and issues on the network and get those resolved really quickly.

-Graham TaitSYSTEMS OFFICER,

-OPERATIONAL COMMUNICATIONS, FIRE & RESCUE NSW CHAIR, NSW GOVERNMENT RADIO USER GROUP
+Graham Tait SYSTEMS OFFICER, OPERATIONAL COMMUNICATIONS, FIRE & RESCUE NSW

+CHAIR, NSW GRN USER GROUP